TecCheck/UltimateConverter/README.md

 ### How to add another Convert Method
 This is not the verry best way to implement something like that, but I'm just a beginner.

 Everything is sent from the encoder to the decoder as an array of hex Strings.
 You need to create an new `Converter` and add it to list of converters.
 You can send multiple values at once to the decoder using the String array.
-You also need to provide a name and a `toString` method.
+You also need to provide a `toString` method and a name.
+For that I would recomend to use a string from an android resource file.

 ```java
 Converter ascii = new Converter() {